 This tells you that you need to make sure that your landing page is presentable to be accessed on a mobile device and not just on a computer.

 Although most websites already do count on a desktop and a mobile version, there are still those who don’t consider how often their traffic will access their landing page through a mobile device.

 If your landing page fulfills the promise of your advertisement but is not easily accessible for mobile devices, your campaign could still fail.

 Your landing page’s image will be one more factor you need to consider to maintain the traffic that will arrive at your landing page.
 Because driving the traffic to your landing page is one thing, but retaining it is a whole different can of worms.

 To make a wholesome Facebook Ads campaign remember to:

 Overall, Facebook Ads works because it’s clean, simple and it has a plethora of users that it can choose as targets for your marketing campaign to work.

-Facebook Ads work because of its simple reach towards people and its basic approach towards communication.
+Facebook Ads work because of their simple reach towards people and their basic approach towards communication.